avsaase/walksnail-osd-tool/README.md

 2. Run `cargo install --release --git https://github.com/avsaase/walksnail-osd-tool.git`.
 The executable will be installed in `$HOME/.cargo/bin/` and added to your path.
 3. To run the app you need the `ffmpeg` and `ffprobe` binaries in your `path` or placed next to the executable you just build.
 4. Run the app with `walksnail-osd-tool`.

+### Similar projects
+- [kirek007/ws-osd-py](https://github.com/kirek007/ws-osd-py): Python-based tool with GUI and CLI.
+No longer maintained in favor of this project but has a few features that this project currently lacks.
+Depending on your OS it can require some manual setup due to Python dependencies.
+- [shellixyz/hd_fpv_video_tool](https://github.com/shellixyz/hd_fpv_video_tool): Rust-based CLI tool with support for with Walksnail and DJI.
+Mainly targets Linux and can be difficult to build from source on Windows and MacOS.
+Has some cool features like live playback of the DVR with OSD without rendering.

 ## Disclaimer
 This project is not affiliated with Walksnail/Caddx.